clearlinux/clear-linux-documentation/source/bulk_provisioning.rst

 Bulk Provisioning
 #################

-Clear Linux* Project for Intel® Architecture can be automatically provisioned in bulk using a combination of `Ister`_ and the `Ister Cloud Init Service`_ (ICIS).
+|CLOSIA| can be automatically provisioned in bulk using a combination of
+Ister and :abbr:`ICIS (Ister Cloud Init Service)`.

-Configurations for a bulk provision are made by defining `cloud-init`_ files and Ister configuration files and hosting them with ``ICIS`` so that ``Ister`` can use them during the install process.
+Configurations for a bulk provision are made by defining Ister configuration files and cloud-init files.
+By hosting them with ``ICIS``, ``Ister`` can use them during the install process.
 Ister configuration files provide a way to customize the install and cloud-init files provide a way to customize the instance of the install.

 The following diagram depics the flow of information between a PXE server and a